midusi/cctv_analysis/README.md

 python app.py
-server runs at http://127.0.0.1:5000/ localy, select video and after procesing the output can be found at the proyect folder as a .yml file called lista
+server runs at http://127.0.0.1:5000/ localy, select video and after procesing the output can be found at the server folder as a .yml file called lista

 ### Usage of the model